Mahamudra Meditation Center is a Buddhist Dharma study and practice group established in 1990 at the encouragement

 and teachings on Mahamudra and Chakrasamvara.
 In 2005, MMC held the first group Mahamudra retreat at

 In 2010, shortly after the April 14 earthquake in Tibet which killed so many people and destroyed Thrangu Tashi Chöling, two of our participants offered to make their home available to MMC for some of its practice programs.
 Subsequently, Rinpoche gave this supportive group the name of Thrangu Chagchen Chögar.
 It is our hope that Thrangu Chagchen Chögar will be the seed

 for lasting efforts "to preserve and maintain teachings and transmissions of Thrangu Rinpoche and his monastaries."

 In 2014, we completed our twenty-fifth annual Nine-Month Program on Mahamudra.
 In addition, for several years now, we have averaged more than one thousand unique visitors

-each month to our website and to our center's online meditation manual.
-Group teachings and resources have always been made available at no cost to students.
+each month to our website and to our center's online resources.

 Over the years, we have freely provided support to thousands of folks interested in these profound and most geunuine "mind teachings" without requiring membership in a religious organization or donations.

 Finally, Affiliated Teachings are sometimes also included in our program schedules.
 These typically

 consist of select programs from our spiritual advisors and/or teachings by Khenpo Jigme and Khenpo Lobsang from Vajra Vidya Retreat Center in Colorado.
 In addition, students of Nyingma lineage practices of our center are referred to the teachings of

 Loppön Jigme Rinpoche.
 Loppön Rinpoche received the complete Tersar tradition